Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/linkchecker/index.md

 ```

 The next big operation is path canonicalisation.
 This is where we convert the
-joined path to its canonical form, resolving symbolic links and `..`'s
+joined path to its canonical form, resolving symbolic links and `..`s
 appropriately.
-As a side-effect of canonicalisation, the OS will return a
+As a side-effect of canonicalisation, the OS will also return a
 `FileNotFound` error if the item doesn't exist.

 ```rust